-Hala Sowery had to do exactly this when she moved from Syria to Jordan.
-Those 534 kilometers, or 332 miles, was the reason why her life transformed.
+Hala Sowery had to do exactly those when she moved from Syria to Jordan.
+Those 534 kilometers, or 332 miles, transformed her life.
 After a month of living in Jordan and adapting to her new high school life, Hala started to connect with those around her and found a new group of people she could call friends.
 Her homesickness faded away as she became more involved in school activities, specifically in the IT field.
 Those 534 kilometers that initially felt like a large, uncomfortable distance from Syria disappeared once she embraced Jordan as her new home.

 How have your experiences in Paper Airplanes impacted you?

 My experience in Paper Airplanes is one of the best experiences of my life.
 I improved my English, enhanced my technical skills, and made many new friends.
 I learn a lot when I ask my instructors questions and I enjoy enrolling in different courses.
 Because of Paper Airplanes I was able to learn GitHub and web development.
 It has been a beautiful experience.

 Why did you join the Women in Tech program?

 I chose the Women in Tech program because I love the IT field and it is what I’m studying in university.
 Working with other girls to develop my passion is an enriching experience.

 As a refugee, how do you think your confidence improved over time?

 During my second year of university, I had a very good instructor and had the amazing opportunity to meet clients.
 My instructor helped me a lot and even gave me resources and references.
 I was able to become comfortable in school and was given great opportunities to improve myself.